radicle-dev/heartwood/radicle-cli/examples/rad-auth.md

 ```
 $ rad auth

-Initializing your 🌱 profile and identity
+Initializing your radicle 🌱 identity

-✓ Creating your 🌱 Ed25519 keypair...
+✓ Creating your Ed25519 keypair...
 !
 Adding your radicle key to ssh-agent...
 ✓ Your Radicle ID is did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi.
 This identifies your device.